divelab/DIG/dig/xgraph/XGNN/Readme.md

 # XGNN

-The code for our paper [XGNN: Towards Model-Level Explanations of Graph Neural Networks](https://arxiv.org/abs/2006.02587)
+This repository provides the code for our paper [XGNN: Towards Model-Level Explanations of Graph Neural Networks](https://arxiv.org/abs/2006.02587) accepted by KDD-2020.

-# How to use our code?

 # Citations
+If using this code , please cite our paper.
 ```
 @inproceedings{yuan2020xgnn,
   title={Xgnn: Towards model-level explanations of graph neural networks},